sarroutbi/nbde-tang-server/README.md

 $ operator-sdk run bundle quay.io/sec-eng-special/tang-operator-bundle:multi-arch
 ```

-If the message **OLM has successfully installed** is displayed, it is normally a
+If the message **OLM has successfully installed** is displayed, it is a sign of a
-sign of a proper installation of the operator.
+proper installation of the operator.

 If a message similar to **"failed open: failed to do request: context deadline exceeded"**,
-it is possible that a timeout is taking place.
-Try to increase the timeout in case
+is shown, it is possible that a timeout is taking place.
+Try to increase the timeout values
-your cluster takes long time to deploy.
+in case your cluster takes long time to deploy.
 To do so, the option **--timeout** can be
 used (if not used, default time is 2m, which stands for two minutes):

 ```bash